opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 - the chain emits TAO and injects it into the TAO reserves of the subnets.
 <!-- (how much TAO???) -->

-- the chain emits `2 ×` (2 times)  the alpha emission rate for each subnet.
-The alpha emission rate follows a halving schedule (exactly like Bitcoin), decreasing over time.
-The emitted alphas are distributed between:
+- the chain emits alpha tokens at twice the base alpha emission rate (which starts at 1 α/block and follows the same halving schedule as TAO).
+These emitted alpha tokens are distributed between:
-  - the subnet's alpha reserve (liquidity available for purchase)
+  - the subnet's alpha reserve (increasing available liquidity)
-  - alpha outstanding (rewards distributed to miners, validators, and subnet owners)
+  - alpha outstanding (rewards for miners, validators, and subnet owners)

 See the main article: [Emission in Dynamic TAO](./emission.md)